Additive interaction modelling using I-priors: Remarks

-The I-prior methodology has the following properties: \begin{enumerate} \item Since the support of the I-prior is contained in $\cF$, the posterior distribution of $f$ under the I-prior is admissible under a broad range of loss functions, that is, there is no other estimator which performs better for any true $f\in\cF$. \item The I-prior is automatic, in the sense that once the kernel for $\cF$ has been chosen, no further user input is needed. \item An EM algorithm with simple E and M steps for finding the maximum likelihood estimators of the scale parameters of the ANOVA kernel is available (see Section~\ref{sec-EM}). \end{enumerate} The main alternatives to I-prior modelling are GP regression and Tikhonov regularization.
-The first property gives I-prior estimators an advantage over Tikhonov regularizers, which are inadmissible with respect to squared error loss \cite{cp19}.
+The I-prior methodology allows the estimation of a regression function $f$ of a model $y_i=f(x_i)+\ve_i$ ($i=1,\ldots,n$), where $f$ lies in an RKKS $\cF$ with kernel of the form~(\ref{parsim kern}) and the errors are normal (e.g., i.i.d.\ normal or AR(p) errors).
+The I-prior methodology has the following properties: \begin{enumerate} \item Since the support of the I-prior is contained in $\cF$, the complete class theorem implies the posterior mean of $f$ under the I-prior is admissible under a broad range of loss functions. \item The I-prior methodology requires minimal assumptions on the regression, in particular, an RKKS $\cF$ and an error distribution. \item An EM algorithm with simple E and M steps for finding the maximum likelihood estimators of the scale parameters $\lambda_v$ of the kernel~(\ref{parsim kern}) and of the parameters of the error distribution is available (see Section~\ref{sec-em}). \end{enumerate} The main alternatives to I-prior modelling are Gaussian process (GP) regression and Tikhonov regularization.
+The first property gives I-prior estimators an advantage over Tikhonov regularizers, which are inadmissible with respect to squared error loss \citep{cp19}.
 The second property gives the I-prior methodology an advantage over GP regression, which in addition to a metric over $\cF$ requires the user to specify a prior.
 The third property gives the I-prior methodology an advantage over both Tikhonov regularization and GP regression, for which no simple and generally applicable algorithms are available to estimate scale parameters.
+We should note that to estimate {\em kernel hyperparameters}, such as the variance parameter of a squared exponential kernel, the I-prior methodology does not have an advantage over competing methods.